LiYiming98/UTM-YOLOX/README.md

 # UTM-YOLOX: Unknown Target Mining-Based Open-Set SAR Ship Detection and Classification

-This work has been published in *IEEE Geoscience and Remote Sensing Letters*.
+This work has been accepted by *IEEE Geoscience and Remote Sensing Letters*.

 ## 📦 Dataset
 The dataset used in this project is **SRSDDv1.0**.